A Survey on Large Language Model based Autonomous Agents: LLM-based Autonomous Agent Construction

 \subsection{Agent Architecture Design}

-Recent advancements in Language Models (LLMs) have demonstrated their potential to accomplish a wide range of tasks.
-However, only based on LLMs, it is hard to effectively realize an autonomous agent due to their architecture limitations.
-To bridge this gap, previous work has developed a number of modules to inspire and enhance the capabilities of LLMs for building autonomous agents.
-In this section, we propose a unified framework to summarize the architectures proposed in the previous work\footnote{Our framework is also inspired by a pioneer work at https://lilianweng.github.io/posts/2023-06-23-agent/}.
-In specific, the overall structure of our framework is illustrated Figure~\ref{fs}, which is composed of a profiling module, a memory module, a planning module, and an action module.
+Recent advancements in LLMs have demonstrated their great potential to accomplish a wide range of tasks in the form of question-answering (QA).
+However, building autonomous agents is far from QA, since they need to fulfill specific roles and autonomously perceive and learn from the environment to evolve themselves like humans.
+To bridge the gap between traditional LLMs and autonomous agents, a crucial aspect is to design rational agent architectures to assist LLMs in maximizing their capabilities.
+Along this direction, previous work has developed a number of modules to enhance LLMs.
+In this section, we propose a unified framework to summarize these modules.
+Specifically, the overall structure of our framework is illustrated in Figure~\ref{fs}, which is composed of a profiling module, a memory module, a planning module, and an action module.
 The purpose of the profiling module is to identify the role of the agent.
 The memory and planning modules place the agent into a dynamic environment, enabling it to recall past behaviors and plan future actions.
 The action module is responsible for translating the agent's decisions into specific outputs.
 Within these modules, the profiling module impacts the memory and planning modules, and collectively, these three modules influence the action module.
 In the following, we detail these modules.